Ruchita-ds/ames_housing/README.md

 # ames_housing
-Predicting Sale Prices of Houses in Ames, Iowa
+Predicting Sale Prices of Houses in Ames, Iowa using Kaggle Dataset

 ## Rmd Files
 - First Rmd file is for Data Cleaning and Visualisation